CESNET/metacentrum-user-docs/docs/data/storage-department.md

 `boto3` is a **Python** library that allows you to interact with the S3 storage.
 You have to use it from your **Python** scripts - it is not a standalone tool like `s3cmd` or `s5cmd`.

+[//]: # (TODO: Remove this warning when the issue is resolved.)

+!!! warning "Issues with uploads within the latest boto3 versions"
+    There have been some issues lately with the latest releases of the `boto3` library and third-party S3 storage providers (like the CESNET S3 storage).<br/> As of now, the issues still persist with versions `1.36.x` (`1.36.12` to be exact).
+For this reason, we recommend using the `boto3` library with the version `1.35.99` or lower.<br/> For further information, see this [GitHub issue](https://github.com/boto/boto3/issues/4400).

 ##### Installation

 In order to use `boto3` library, you need to install it first.